By Nikola Stikov and Erika Raven

 MB: Of course, it’s helpful to have in-depth knowledge of the topics that your journal covers, but that’s becoming increasingly difficult with a journal such as MRM.
 We cover pretty much everything that’s covered by the ISMRM.
 The society currently has 28 study groups, and I don’t think there’s anyone who’s really an expert in all those 28 fields.
 So I rely a lot on our deputy editors for their specialized expertise, but still issue the decisions myself for consistency.

 In terms of strategy, I focused on continuous improvement when leading MRM.
-I think it comes down to having a vision, then benchmarking other journals, recognizing best practices, and then filtering and adapting what would be good based on the strategic goals of the journal.
+I think it comes down to having vision–mine is an increased sense of community, then benchmarking other journals, recognizing best practices, and then filtering and adapting what would be good based on the strategic goals of the journal.
 And then implementing it, which takes a lot of energy and perseverance.

 MRMH: Thinking about the future of the journal, where would you hope MRM goes next?